South American Wines: Mastering Mendoza Malbec

 What this means: Generally speaking, sandy areas will have wines with slightly less color and more aromatic elegance (red fruit) whereas, clay-based soils with lime deposits produce more deeply colored, structured, and powerful Malbec wines.

 In a different hot climate, grapes would ripen rapidly and lose all their acidity, which would make for very flabby-yet-tannic red wines.
 Fortunately, because Mendoza sits at approximately 3000-4000 feet above sea level, night time temperatures drop drastically, which serves to halt the ripening process and preserve the grape’s acidity.
 This temperature drop results in a long, slow ripening season that gives the grapes ample time to ripen and develop their sugar content.
 This makes for a physiologically ripe grape (e.g., sweet tannins) with good acidity.

 Enter Malbec: Mendoza’s perfect match.
 Why?
 Because it typically requires high amounts of sunlight for full ripening, which is why most Malbec grapes have lower acidity.
 However, when you match these natural characteristics with the sunny, high-altitude terroir of Mendoza, you have what could be one of the best locations to grow this grape in the world (save for maybe parts of Washington State and parts of China!).

-This is why Malbec works so well in Mendoza terroir and also why you’ll see vineyard heights often listed (as a bragging right) in a wine’s tasting notes.
+This is why Malbec works so well in Mendoza terroir, and also why you’ll see vineyard heights often listed (as a bragging right) in wine tasting notes.
 Remember: elevation is Mendoza’s terroir-specific signifier of quality.